Difference Between findOneAndUpdate() and findAndModify() in MongoDB

 }

-In this example, I will use both functions on string fields and demonstrate them as different examples.
+In this example, we will use both methods on string fields.

 > db.cats.findOneAndUpdate({"name": "Stephanie"}, { $set: {"name": "Renee" }})